luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **compare** (const Plaintext &): The plaintext to compare against.

-: Returns whether or not the plaintext has a different semantic value than a given plaintext.
+Usage: Returns whether or not the plaintext has a different semantic value than a given plaintext.
 Leading zero coefficients are ignored by the comparison.

 <br>